jrroosevelt/VS2PCG/VS2PCG_glossary.md

 ^(Source: [Official UDE Blog Post](https://www.upperdeckblog.com/2020/06/vs-system-2pcg-rules-changes-and-clarifications-june-2020/))

 # Loyalty plot twists
-Some plot twists have a stipulation r
+Some plot twists have a stipulation that they can only be put into a "Loyalty"-type deck.
+These typically mean that your deck must meet the requirements mentioned in the "Loyalty" entry.
+However, in some cases, there are specific requirements that your deck must be good or evil loyal.
+In those cases, you don't need all the same team, but need to have all good or all evil characters in your deck, respectively.

 # Lumbering
 As this character attacks, the defending player chooses who the defender is.
 (It must be a character that it could attack.)